You’ve probably heard the old wives’ tale before about having a beer when breastfeeding. But does beer boost milk supply?

 This means that even if there are foods which increase prolactin levels, they are unlikely to play a significant role in boosting milk supply.

 The most important factor in stimulating milk production is frequent and effective removal of milk from the breasts.
-If low supply is still an issue, it’s important to seek prompt help from a breastfeeding support organisation such as ABA or LLLI, or from a lactation consultant.
-They will be able to help you work out why your supply might be low and what can be done to help.
+If low supply is still an issue, it’s important to seek prompt help from a breastfeeding support organisation such as ABA or LLLI, or from a lactation consultant (IBCLC).
+They can help you to work out why your supply might be low, and what can be done to help.